rackerlabs/design-system/_component_design/key-value-pairs.md

 ## Horizontal layout

-Use the following specifications when constructing horizontal key-value pairs.
+Use the following specifications when you construct horizontal key-value pairs.

 {% endcolumn %}